klapstoelpiloot/buttontoy/README.md

 The brightness of the RGB LEDs slightly differs for each Red, Green and Blue component and I like each component to be roughly the same brightness.
 So I need a different resistor value for each LED component.
 For the red LED I use a 100 ohm resistor and this causes the LED to draw about 30mA current.
 This is an acceptable high limit for the LED but not acceptable for the Arduino from which you should pull no more than 20mA per digital output pin.
-For each red LED I use a transistor to amplify the current and with a 1k ohm resistor on the digital pin, I only draw about 2.4mA.
+For each red LED, I use a transistor to amplify the current and with a 1k ohm resistor on the digital pin, I only draw about 2.4mA.

 <p align="center"><img src="LedsWiring.png"  width="30%" height="30%"></p>